kitnato/neverquest/source/data/manual.md

 #### Dodge chance

 A percentage determining the chance of when defending, all damage is avoided entirely.
-Any equipped armor's burden incurs a stamina cost.
+The equipped armor's [burden](#armor) incurs a stamina cost.

 The dodge chance can be increased with the [agility](#agility) attribute.